 The computer details window displays everything that is known about a particular computer.
-You can open the computer details window for a computer by double clicking the computer in the Computers window.
+You can open the computer details window for a computer by double clicking the computer in the Computers Window.
 By customizing columns in the Computers window (right click in its window header area), you can display most of the information from the Detail window's Information and Audit panes in tabular form in the Computers window itself.
-See the Computers Window Documentation for more general information about computers.

 This pane shows hardware information about the computer, such as the Computer Name and the Last Address the computer used when connecting to KeyServer.
 If you hold the cursor over some of these properties, you may see additional information.
 For example, holding the cursor over the MAC address will reveal information about what type of interface it is (e.g. Gigabit Ethernet), and will show any additional MAC addresses which have been identified on the client.

-This pane contains one item - a list of Manage Policies which this computer currently has a license for, or in some cases simply has used.
+This pane contains a list of Manage Policies which this computer currently has a license for, or in some cases simply has used.
 Node and Lease Policies are listed in bold, and these policies currently have a license allocated to the computer.
-Policies which are not in bold are Site or Concurrent policies, and these have been used on the computer, but are not necessarily currently in use (and therefore not necessarily allocated).
-Site or Concurrent Policies which have not been used on the computer for over 60 days are listed in italics.
+Policies which are not in bold are Site, Concurrent or Observe policies, and these have been used on the computer, but are not necessarily currently in use (and therefore not necessarily allocated).
+Policies which have not been used on the computer for over 60 days are listed in italics.

 Since an administrator can add and delete computers from node lists for policies, this list may show policies which the computer has never actually used (in which case the Last Usage column will show the time at which the administrator manually added the computer to the node list).